 Are you worried about the school food at your child’s school?
 Is it too sugary and lacking in the fresh stuff?
-With all the new social distancing rules in place, many schools are struggling to provide healthy school meals this term.
-So many have turned to providing packed lunches and these are much harder to make healthy than a hot lunch.
+Over the past 18 months with the new social distancing rules in place, many schools have struggled to provide healthy school meals.
+So many have turned to providing a packed lunch and these are much harder to make healthy than a hot lunch.

 A study carried out at the University of Leeds published earlier this year, showed that packed lunches have hardly improved in nutrition over the past decade.
 It found that crisps and white bread sandwiches were still in a typical packed lunch and vegetables hardly ever feature.
 The core finding in this study was that in the UK only 1 in 100 children’s packed lunches meets the right nutritional standards, so parents and schools need to work much harder on the lunch box front, until such time that hot lunches are available to our children again.

-Our kids all need a nutritious lunch for many reasons and these include stronger immune response to infections, good focus and concentration, better academic achievement (and many kids need this in spades after home schooling last term), a positive mental outlook, to maintain a healthy weight and to help keep their teeth strong.
+Our kids all need a nutritious lunch for many reasons and these include stronger immune response to infections, good focus and concentration, better academic achievement (and many kids need this in spades after home schooling), a positive mental outlook, to maintain a healthy weight and to help keep their teeth strong.
 Kids also tend to behave better when they have had a proper hot lunch.

 Our school has had to go down the packed lunch route so far this term.
 Having been proud of providing amazing school food, it has been only been able to provide the pupils with a hot meal every other day.
 The packed lunch offerings on the alternate days have been an absolute joke in terms of volume of sugar and highly processed food.